 Two years ago, a teleplay of Art, titled "Kunst," was broadcast on German television.

+Art began Broadway previews Feb.
+12 with Victor Garber, Alan Alda and Alfred Molina starring as the three men whose friendship is thrown into turmoil over, of all things, a painting.
+Winner of London's Olivier and London Evening Standard Awards for Best Comedy, the show opened Mar.
+1 at the Royale Theatre.
 The play's debate about a piece of modern art turns into an exploration of the nature of friendship, male friendship in particular.
 Garber plays Serge, the art lover who purchases a canvas that is, for all practical purposes, completely white.
 His longtime friend, Marc (Alda), is infuriated by what he sees as the stupidity of such a move.
 His anger causes him to question the entire basis of their friendship.
 Molina plays Yvan, their mutual friend, who tries to mediate, but finds himself caught in the crossfire.

 Garber has done straight plays, musicals, TV and films, but is perhaps best known for originating the roles of Antony in Sweeney Todd and John Wilkes Booth in Assassins.
 He was Tony-nominated three times, for Deathtrap, Little Me and the Damn Yankees revival, .
 He played Jesus in the film of Godspell.
 He's currently prominent in the film Titanic, playing the ship's designer, Thomas Andrews.
 The son of Robert Alda, the original Sky Masterson in Guys and Dolls, Alan Alda got his start in theatre, earning a Tony nomination for The Apple Tree.
 He earned international fame appearing as Hawkeye Pierce in the long-running TV comedy "M*A*S*H."